 After all, they do say imitation is the sincerest form of flattery.

 With that in mind, we have to give a lot of credit to John Antonuk, Broadcast Transmission Engineer for iHeart Radio in Fairbanks, AK.

-Taking a cue from the BDR logo, which last year featured your editor inside a Continental 317 transmitter at KOMO on Vashon Island, Antonuk promptly secured a spot inside KOMO's standby RCA BTA-50F transmitter.
+Taking a cue from an earlier BDR logo, which featured your Editor inside a Continental 317 transmitter at KOMO on Vashon Island, Antonuk promptly secured a spot inside KOMO's standby RCA BTA-50F transmitter.

 Clay Freinwald tells us "I’m used to contractors posting some caution signs that are required by regulators.
 In this case, the contractor did not just post a sign – He erected a banner to cover all the bases!
 Frankly I found this moderately funny.

 NAB Breaks Ground on New Headquarters